-The CALI Library of Lessons is a collection of over 950 interactive, computer-based lessons covering 35 law school subject areas.
-They are interactive tutorials written by law faculty to supplement traditional law school instruction.
+CALI exercises are interactive teaching programs written by law faculty to augment traditional law school instruction.
+There are over 950 interactive, computer-based lessons covering 35 law school subject areas.
 The format of the exercises varies according to the authors` objectives.
 CALI lessons for the following topics are available:

 1L – First Year Lesson Topics

 2L-3L Upper Level Lesson Topics